 19. Dinosaur National Monument

 The monument is adjacent to the Grand Staircase Escalante National Monument, which protects some of the most remote and pristine areas of the American West.
 Visitors to Dinosaur National Monument can hike, camp, fish, and enjoy various other outdoor activities.
-The monument also offers several educational programs about its geology, paleontology, and history.
+The monument also offers several educational programs about geology, paleontology, and history.

 When visiting Dinosaur National Monument in Utah, some things to bring include sunscreen, hats, sunglasses, snacks, water, and comfortable walking shoes.

 There are 5 Utah national parks and 43 state parks and recreation areas.